AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/Fibonacci_Arc.md

 // access the annotations() object of the plot to work with annotations var controller = plot.annotations();

-// create a horizontal line annotation controller.horizontalLine({
+// create a fibonacci arc annotation controller.fibonacciArc({
     valueAnchor: 33.13
 });
 ```

 This is how it looks like:

-{sample}STOCK\_Drawing\_Horizontal\_Line\_01{sample}
+{sample}STOCK\_Drawing\_Fibonacci\_Arc\_01{sample}

 ## Visual Settings

-You can also configure the visual settings of a Horizontal Line annotation:
+You can also configure the visual settings of a Fibonacci Arc annotation:

-* {api:anychart.core.annotations.HorizontalLine#color}color(){api} and {api:anychart.core.annotations.HorizontalLine#stroke}stroke(){api} set the color and stroke
+* {api:anychart.core.annotations.FibonacciArc#color}color(){api} and {api:anychart.core.annotations.FibonacciArc#stroke}stroke(){api} set the color and stroke
-* {api:anychart.core.annotations.HorizontalLine#hoverStroke}hoverStroke(){api} configures the stroke on hover
+* {api:anychart.core.annotations.FibonacciArc#hoverStroke}hoverStroke(){api} configures the stroke on hover
-* {api:anychart.core.annotations.HorizontalLine#selectStroke}selectStroke(){api} configures the Stroke on select
+* {api:anychart.core.annotations.FibonacciArc#selectStroke}selectStroke(){api} configures the stroke on select

-In the sample below, there are two Horizontal Line annotations with some of the visual settings configured (by using an object in the first case and methods in the second):
+In the sample below, there are two Fibonacci Arc annotations with some of the visual settings configured (by using an object in the first case and methods in the second):

 ```
-// create the first horizontal line annotation and configure its visual settings horizontalLine1 = controller.horizontalLine({
+// create the first fibonacci arc annotation and configure its visual settings horizontalLine1 = controller.fibonacciArc({
     valueAnchor: 33.13,
     hoverStroke: "2 #FF0000",
     selectStroke: "5 #FF0000"
 });

-// create the second horizontal line annotation horizontalLine2 = controller.horizontalLine();
+// create the second fibonacci arc annotation horizontalLine2 = controller.fibonacciArc();

 // set the position of the second annotation horizontalLine2.valueAnchor(14.18);